-We have seen an electrician start to wire for a smoke alarm right in the middle of a lovely array of spotlights; one fitted a socket that wouldn’t be hidden by the cabinet planned to be fitted later; a builder started to set his levels for a threshold that would have presented a trip hazard for the particular doors being purchased.
+We have seen an electrician start to wire for a smoke alarm right in the middle of a lovely array of spotlights; a builder started to set his levels for a threshold that would have presented a trip hazard for the particular doors in question.
 All easy problems to overlook and easy to rectify provided you know what to look for and can catch them in time.

-Use the drawings, floorplan, electrical layout, home network schematic, and the detailed specification as a checklist to see that everything is being covered.
+Use the drawings, floorplan, electrical layout, home network schematic, and the detailed specification as a checklist to see that you contractors are doing everything correctly.
 For significant building projects, the contractor will invite building control to sign off specific milestones (footings, foundations, drainage, steels etc).

 You should take your own photos periodically for future reference, such as location of wires and pipes.

-Keep a running list of snags and questions; inevitably there will be issues to be resolve, so get them addressed early while the relevant trade is on site to save everyone time and effort.
+Keep a running list of snags and questions; inevitably there will be issues to be resolve, so resolve them early while the relevant trade is on site to save everyone time and effort.

 Check that Work is Complete

-Check that all outstanding snags have been completed and questions answered.
-Confirm that the contractor and suppliers have left all operating instructions and warranties.
-Make sure the electrician has registered products with the manufacturer for the warranty to be valid; you should receive a certificate to this effect.
+Work with the contractor on outstanding snags and questions.
+Make sure suppliers leave all operating instructions and warranties.
+Make sure the electrician has registered products with the manufacturer for the warranty to be valid.
+Make sure you receive all asscoiated warranty documents.

 Obtain an overall electrical certificate for the work and keep this with your house documents – building control will also wish to see this.

-Ensure that building control provides its own certificate confirming that the approved works have been completed – another important document to retain with the house documents as this will be required should you ever look to sell.
+Ensure that building control provides its own certificate confirming completion of the approved works – another important document to retain with the house documents.
+A buyer’s solicitor will wish to see this should you ever look to sell.

 After the main contractor has finished, you will probably have carpets and other furnishings to purchase and fit in line with your cash-flow plan.